malcolmstill/thunner/README.md

 Known Issues
 ------------

+* Compilations aren't currently handled well; Going to "Albums" will show n copies of an compilation album where n is the number of different artists on the album.
 * API calls can be slow causing lag between input and playback.
 Avoid switching songs too quickly (with 'next', 'previous', etc.)